wulliy/wasteof-docs/misc/index.md

 # index
-an index for wasteof.money, only containing "the official stuff".
+an index for wasteof.money, only containing "the official stuff."

 ## sites
 - [dev.wasteof.money](https://dev.wasteof.money)